techsoft3d/ts3d-hc-smartfilter/README.md

 }
 ```

-After a retrieving an existing list of smartfilters you can add it to the smartfiltermanager after initialization as in the code below:
+The JSON object representing a list of smartfilters can be added to the SmartFilter manager with the code below:

 ```
     SF.SmartFilterManager.fromJSON(data.filtersarray);